<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p><strong>CAUSE OF THE PROBLEM:</strong></p></blockquote>

-<p>As I know, the video problem somehow related to NVIDIA chip located on the motherboard.
-Overtime the NVIDIA chip separates from the motherboard and the laptop video fails.<br />
+<p>As I know, the video problem somehow related to NVIDIA graphics chip located on the motherboard.
+Overtime the graphics chip separates from the motherboard and the video fails.<br />

 <span id="more-310"></span></p>